mlc-ai/mlc-llm/docs/deploy/python.rst

    :local:
    :depth: 2

-We expose Python API for the MLC-Chat for easy integration into other Python projects, we also provide a web demo based on `gradio <https://gradio.app/>`_ as an example of using Python API to interact with MLC-Chat.
+We expose Python API for the MLC-Chat for easy integration into other Python projects.
+We also provide a web demo based on `gradio <https://gradio.app/>`_ as an example of using Python API to interact with MLC-Chat.

 Python API
 ----------